 Age Groups and Vaccines

-Birth to 2 years
+Birth to 2 Years

 4 to 6 years

-Right around the time your child is starting school, there will be another opportunity to protect him from several diseases.
+Right around the time your child is starting school, there will be another opportunity to protect them from several diseases.
 Typically, children receive additional doses of DTaP, MMR, chickenpox and polio during this period.
 These additional doses "remind" your child's immune system that it has seen these viruses and bacteria before and the protective response becomes even stronger.
 These “reminders” are called booster doses.

 Adolescents